betajippity/betajippity.github.io/_posts/2019-07-30-hyperion-papers.md

     * [Official Publisher's Version](https://doi.org/10.1111/cgf.12954)
     * [Project Page](https://benedikt-bitterli.me/nfor/)

-    Joint project between Disney Research Studios, Edinburgh Napier University, Dartmouth College, and Disney Animation.
+    Joint project between DisneyResearch\|Studios, Edinburgh Napier University, Dartmouth College, and Disney Animation.
 This paper describes a high-quality, stable denoising technique based on a thorough analysis of previous technique.
 This technique was developed during a larger project to develop a state-of-the-art successor to Hyperion's first generation denoiser.

 16. **Practical and Controllable Subsurface Scattering for Production Path Tracing**